-Students have two options for the degree in biology—with lots of customization.
+Students have several options for the degree in biology—with lots of customization.

-- Requirements for the B.S. in Biology with a Concentration in Biochemistry
+- Graduation Checklist for a BS in Biology with a Concentration in Biochemistry: PDF

 Minor in Biology

 - Requirements For The Biology Minor.
 The course requirements for the biology minor include General Biology (BIO 111,112) and five upper-level biology courses.
 By petition of the biology department, an appropriate upper-level course in chemistry, psychology, or environmental studies may be substituted for one of the required advanced biology courses.
 Students planning on using the biology minor as a basis for further studies in the biological sciences or for employment should seriously consider taking a year of General Chemistry (CHE 111, 112).
 All students should note that CHE 111, 112 is a prerequisite for some upper-level biology courses.